UtrechtUniversity/researchcloud-items/doc/playbooks/keycloak.md

 Client applications and users access Keycloak services via `https://<hostname>/auth/realms/<realm>/`.
-Requests areforward by nginx as a remote proxy to an application server running Keycloak.
+Requests are forwarded by nginx (reverse proxy) to an application server running Keycloak.

 Keycloak admins are required to login to the Linux server on `https://<hostanme>/`